merybal/delilah-resto/README.md

 for each one of the dependencies.

 ### Step 3: Set JWT password
-Open /configurations/configurations.js and replace string  ```‘insertYourLey’```  with your preferred password, and save.
+Open /configurations/configurations.js and replace string  ```‘insertYourKey’```  with your preferred password, and save.

 ### Step 4: Setting up the data base
 Download and install XAMPP on your computer.